Day 01: Cusco – Mollepata – Soraypampa – Salkantaypampa- Pampa Japonesa

 Day 5: Aguas Calientes – Machu Picchu – Cusco

 This is the day you’ve been waiting for!
-We take the first bus to Machu Picchu archeological site, making sure we tour every nook and cranny of this New 7 Wonder of the World and UNESCO World Cultural Heritage Site.
+We take the early bus to Machu Picchu archeological site, making sure we tour every nook and cranny of this New 7 Wonder of the World and UNESCO World Cultural Heritage Site.
 The Citadel of the Incas, Machu Picchu, what an unforgettable experience.
 On your 2.5 hours private tour, your guide will expertly direct you through the enigmatic ruins and its most important sites.
 You will see the Temple of the Sun, Temple of the Condor, Temple of Three Windows, Sun Dial, Quarry, the House of the Inka, the urban areas, agricultural terraces and many different types of architecture.

 If you wish to indulge in a few of the following activities on your own you can (not included in the price):